Four magpies huddle,

 with the headscarf

-“Imposter” is now available in Lilly Poetry Review.
-It will be included in Lisa's next collection of poetry due out later this year with Arlen House.
+“Imposter” is available in Lily Poetry Review.
+It is included in Lisa's new collection of poetry Interrogation of Morning.

 We're cross-legged on Angel's bed, her last four phones spread out in front of us.
 She tells her mother that her latest stopped working and she gets a new one.
 I'm at least three models behind her.
 I pick up her iPhone 6.